-As of December 31, 2023, our fixed maturity investments in the mining industry totaled \$128 million (or 0.14% of our overall portfolio), with none of the issuers generating more than 10%-20% of their revenues from coal mining.
+As of December 31, 2024, our fixed maturity investments in the mining industry totaled \$128 million (or 0.14% of our overall portfolio), with none of the issuers generating more than 10%-20% of their revenues from coal mining.

-Similarly, as of December 31, 2023, our Oil & Gas bond holdings totaled 646 million, with only 5 million (or 0.01%) of holdings in issuers where oil sands comprise more than 30% of reserves.
+Similarly, as of December 31,2024, our Oil & Gas bond holdings totaled \$577 million (or 0.61% of our overall portfolio), and none of these investments are in companies holding more than 30% of their reserves in oil sands.

-With respect to our bond holdings in Electric Utilities, as of December 31, 2023, only \$270 million (or 0.30%) generate more than 30% of their electricity from coal and are above the policy limit.
+With respect to our bond holdings in Electric Utilities, as of December 31, 2024, only \$207 million (or 0.22% of our overall portfolio) generate more than 30% of their electricity from coal and are above the policy limit.
 Our credit analysis pays close attention to these issuers' goals and timelines for reducing carbon emissions by lowering the carbon intensity of their generating assets.
-We also own \$351 million of environmental bonds in this industry, as reported by Bloomberg.
+We also own \$388 million of environmental bonds in this industry, as reported by Bloomberg.